popcorn-official/popcorn-desktop/CONTRIBUTING.md

 Change requests cover both architectural and functional changes to how Popcorn Time works.
 If you have an idea for a new or different dependency, a refactor, or an improvement to a feature, etc  - please be sure to:

-1. **Use the GitHub search** and check someone else didn't get there first
+1. **Use the Jira search** and check someone else didn't get there first
 2. Take a moment to think about the best way to make a case for, and explain what you're thinking.
 Are you sure this shouldn't really be a [bug report](#bug-reports) or a [feature request](#feature-requests)?
 Is it really one idea or is it many?
 What's the context?
 What problem are you solving?
 Why is what you are suggesting better than